 Stark recounted that he had met with the lawyer at the Colorado Office of the Attorney General who had set up that office's active pro bono program, which provides pro bono representation through a legal clinic in the Eighteenth Judicial District, with thirty-seven lawyers serving fifty-six clients in 2014.
 He was told that that office permits its lawyers to provide pro bono services during its office hours, so long as they fulfill the 1,800 hours of annual service to the office itself.
 The lawyers are permitted to use their legal assistants in their pro bono service; the legal assistants are permitted a dozen hours of "leave time" per year for their assistance.
-Stark's guide to that office's pro bono program commented that the office's program is now cited in refutation of claims by other agencies that they cannot establish such programs.
+The lawyer who had explained that office's pro bono program to Stark had commented to him that the office was "learning" and looking for new opportunities for its lawyers' pro bono service - and that the office's program is now cited in refutation of claims by other agencies that they cannot establish such programs.